The Advancement Team

-Mrs. Snowe joined Gould as the Associate Director of Advancement in July 2018.
-Courtney brings with her a diverse skill set developed from her years of experience in multiple professional positions.
+Mrs. Snowe brings with her a diverse skill set developed from her years of experience in multiple professional positions.
 Most recently she worked as the Director of Competition and Events at Mt.
 Abram where she was in charge of development and operations of the Competitive Alpine Racing and Kids All Mountain Programs.
 Prior to and during her tenure at Mt.
 Abram, Mrs. Snowe worked in the field of Early Childhood Education as both a teacher and program development manager.
 While working with young children Mrs. Snowe focused on integrating curriculums with a focus on the whole person, creative thought, and active lifestyles.
 Mrs. Snowe is excited to join the Advancement Team and looks forward to bringing her passion for development, event planning, and relationship building to Gould.

-Mrs. Snowe lives in Bethel with her husband, Tyler Snowe, On-Snow Admissions Coordinator and U14 Alpine Coach and their daughter, Teagan.
+Mrs. Snowe lives in Bethel with her husband, Tyler Snowe, and their daughter, Teagan.